razorpay/opencensus-php/app/Gateway/Upi/Icici/README.md

 - the authorize method returns true, because we do not have a request to redirect to
 - the icici server only encrypts responses sometimes.
 (Take a look at mock server)
 - submerchantID is expected to be numeric 10 characters, so we always send 1234

+## Testing

+- Download and install the APK from the Google Drive link above
+- Login using `sudeepabc / d#demo` as the credentials
+- You will still need the environment variables to raise the collect request